|

 I’ll bet you did find errors, since I’ve found them, too, and chances are I’m already aware of them.
 Once I think I’ve found all of them, I’ll fix them and update my files so newer versions of my already published book(s) won’t have the errors.

 Like any human, I make mistakes.
-In the case of book one, there are 348 pages full of potential mistakes.
 Thank you for the kind offer to proofread my books for me.
 I currently employ only one proofreader—that would be yours truly.
 If my books become amazingly popular and I have the money for it, I will hire a professional proofreader and/or editor who has been trained as such and has the experience and whatever certification is required (can you tell I haven’t looked into this yet?) to proof and edit my work.

 I don’t have much money.
 Is there a way I can get your book for a lower price?